Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

     },

-Multiple dataflows to tables and analyses
+Multiple dataflows to tables and Analyses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An analysis can dataflow to multiple targets, both of analysis and table types.
+An Analysis can flow data to multiple targets, with Analysis and table types being freely mixed.

 Rows inserted by table-dataflows are usually not linked to the emitting job_id.
 In the example below, a row from the table Results_1 will typically not have information
-about the analysis (job) that generated it.
+about the Analysis (Job) that generated it.
 This can however be enabled by explicitly adding the job_id to the dataflow payload.

 .. hive_diagram::